Scaling & Root Planing

 Root planing is performed in order to remove cementum and surface dentin that is embedded with unwanted microorganisms, toxins and tartar.
 The root of the tooth is literally smoothed, which promotes healing, and also helps prevent bacteria from easily colonizing in the future.

 When deep pockets between teeth and gums are present, it is difficult for Drs.
-Eddy, Gadhia, Patel or D’Silva to thoroughly remove plaque and tartar.
+Gadhia or D’Silva to thoroughly remove plaque and tartar.
 Patients can seldom, if ever, keep these pockets clean and free of plaque.
 Consequently, surgery may be needed to restore periodontal health.

 Benefits of Scaling & Root Planing Treatment